About Legacy Gifts

 A gift of appreciated real estate—perhaps it’s a house, farm, land or commercial property—allows you to preserve your cash assets and receive a significant tax benefit.
 Real property can even be donated through your will or trust.
 Please contact the Director of Philanthropy at 802.770.1520 for more information on how to complete a gift of this kind.

 You may also want to consider naming VNAHSR as a beneficiary of your retirement plan or a life insurance policy.
 It is a simple and easy way to leave a legacy gift.
 It could also make a substantial difference in the taxing of your estate and the amount transferred to your heirs.
 With a new life insurance policy, the premiums you pay may even be a tax-deductible gift!
 For a retirement account, such as a 401(k), 403(b) or an Individual Retirement Account (IRA), simply call your plan administrator or human resources department at work and request a Change of Beneficiary form.
 The same process applies to change a beneficiary for your life insurance policy.
 In the beneficiary section, list “Visting Nurse Association & Hospice of the Southwest Region” as a beneficiary for all or a portion (percentage) of your account—it’s up to you.
 Then return the form to your plan administrator.
 Then, please let us know so we are aware of your generous gift.

 Other Legacy Gifts

-Please contact Christine Hoard, Director of Philanthropy at 802.362.1255 or email Christine if you are interested in other kinds of legacy gifts, such as a charitable gift annuity or an endowed fund.
-We are happy to work with you, your financial and legal advisor to achieve your philanthropic goals.
+Please contact the Director of Philanthropy at 802.770.1520 for more information on how to complete other kinds of legacy gifts, such as a charitable gift annuity or an endowed fund.
+We are happy to work with you, and your financial and legal advisor to achieve your philanthropic goals.